 Questions and Answers

-Contact SFHAC Project Manager Rob Poole at firstname.lastname@example.org to schedule a presentation.
+Contact SFHAC Project Manager Jacob Price at email@example.com to schedule a presentation.

 Presenting to SFHAC should be part of the community outreach process.
 You should be able to clearly address our guidelines and present flushed out renderings of the building design.

-SFHAC will write a letter explaining how the project meets our guidelines.
-The letter will be sent to the project sponsor with a copy to the Planning Commission.
-In our letter, we may include suggestions on how the Committee believes a project might be improved.
-We do our best to keep ourselves informed about a project’s status until it is approved by the City.
+SFHAC will write a report card or letter explaining how the project meets our guidelines.
+The letter will be sent to the project sponsor to include in their communications with Planning Commission, Board of Supervisors, City Council, etc. In our report card or letter, we may include suggestions on how the Committee believes a project might be improved.
+We ask the project team to keep us informed of the project's status and all meetings staff should attend.
 If requested, SFHAC staff, Board or Committee members will speak on a project’s behalf at the City’s public hearings.

-The SFHAC is a well-respected voice for sensible housing and land-use policies that bring badly-needed housing to San Francisco.
-Our advocacy is intended to help secure entitlements for good projects that will contribute to the City's housing stock.
+The SFHAC and BayHAC are well-respected voices for sensible housing and land-use policies that bring badly-needed housing to Bay Area.
+Our advocacy is intended to help secure entitlements for good projects that will provide homes for people.

 Time: 8:30 - 10:00 AM